lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 point is you should) still go for a monorepo.
 You can slowly glue together different parts as the need arises.

-Putting all the code in the same repo and call it a monorepo yields better long-term results than a polyrepo.
-Simplicity will show its strength in the little details of the every day tasks anyway.
+Putting all the code in the same repo and calling it a monorepo yields better long-term results than a polyrepo.
+Simplicity will show its strength in the little details of the every-day tasks.